Oldies Music is Creepy and Disturbing, Vol. 1

 “Two girls for every boy.”
 That is the main thrust (ziiiiing!) of the entire song.

-Apparently that is what awaits them and their “woodie” which isn’t “very cherry, it’s an oldie but a goodie”.
+Apparently that is what awaits them and their “woody” which isn’t “very cherry, it’s an oldie but a goodie”.
+Enough talking about your penises, already.
 “Surf City here we come.”
-Now, by “Surf City”, they mean vaginas.
+Of course, by “Surf City”, they mean vaginas.

 “You know we’re goin’ to Surf City, gonna have some fun, You know we’re goin’ to Surf City, ’cause it’s two to one.”